-- Herod was persecuting the apostles.

-- God freed Peter from prison.

-- The believers were praying for Peter

-- Herod did not give God glory so God killed him.
+- Explain why Herod was persecuting the apostles. - Describe how Peter escaped from prison. - Tell why the believers didn't believe Peter was at the door. - Explain why Herod was punished by God.

 KEY VERSE

 "And when Peter had come to himself, he said, 'Now I know for certain that the Lord has sent his angel, and has delivered me from the hand of Herod and from all the expectation of the Jewish people." -Acts 12:11